E-r-1-c/networking-labs/01-layer2-switching/02-spanning-tree-protocol/README.md

 ## Overview

-This lab demonstrates how Spanning Tree Protocol (STP) and Rapid Spanning Tree Protocol (RSTP) prevent Layer 2 switching loops in a redundant switched network.
+This lab demonstrates how Spanning Tree Protocol (STP) prevents Layer 2 switching loops in a redundant switched network.

-A three-switch topology with redundant links was built to observe root bridge election, spanning-tree port roles, and forwarding states.
-Rapid PVST+ was enabled, bridge priorities were configured to control root bridge selection, and BPDU Guard was implemented on access ports for edge protection.
+A three-switch topology with redundant links was created to observe root bridge election, spanning-tree port roles, and forwarding states.
+Rapid PVST+ was configured, root bridge selection was controlled through bridge priority, and BPDU Guard was enabled on access ports to provide edge protection.

 ---

 ## Objectives

 - Build a redundant Layer 2 topology
-- Enable Rapid PVST+
+- Configure Rapid PVST+
-- Configure primary and secondary root bridges
+- Control root bridge selection
 - Identify root, designated, and alternate ports
 - Verify forwarding and blocking states
 - Configure PortFast and BPDU Guard